piyushpathak03/Computer-Vision/README.md

 # Computer-Vision
 Computer vision is a field of artificial intelligence (AI) that enables computers and systems to derive meaningful information from digital images, videos and other visual inputs — and take actions or make recommendations based on that information.

-Open Cv Library for Computer vision from scratch
+Open Cv Library for Computer vision from scratch with projects

 ## About me